-With regard to education, the central government asked states to model their 9Our sources exhibit some ambiguity about the date of functions devolution in the cases of Bihar and Rajasthan.
+7Our sources exhibit some ambiguity about the date of functions devolution in the cases of Bihar and Rajasthan.
 For Bihar, official sources list the date of health devolution as 2014, but some descriptive accounts suggest that this may have happened as early as 2011.
 For Rajasthan, the official sources describe activity mapping and devolution in 2003, but field observations on select Rajasthani panchayats found that they were not performing any health functions (John and Jacob, 2016).
 We verify that our results are not sensitive to recoding these dates.